parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-200-shell-tools.md

     rleases

+or check that you currently hold a reservation with

+    rleases --check

 This is a poorman's tool, as of course [the scheduler](/book.md) will give you that same information in a much nicer way.